 Demonstrated system feasibility.

-Please describe deployed systems or application based on 15.6 BAN, like “proven by demonstration prototypes and implementation of medical applications currently deployed, etc.”
+Enhancements to 802.15.6a are based on UWB technology, which is widely researched, prototyped and applied to consumer electronic products.
 Proven similar technology via testing, modeling, simulation, etc.

 See a)

 Economic Feasibility

 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following: